-The Clinic for the Rehabilitation of Wildlife (CROW) has announced its 2018 Speaker Series schedule from January 2 through April 17 which covers topics ranging from species specific presentations to water quality on Sanibel to ethical ecotourism.
+SANIBEL, Fla.
+(November 30, 2018) – The Clinic for the Rehabilitation of Wildlife (CROW) has announced its 2019 Speaker Series schedule from December 31 through April 16 which covers topics ranging from species specific programs to grassroots conservation initiatives to water quality on Sanibel.

 All Speaker Series programs begin at 4:15pm in the CROW Visitor Education Center and are approximately one hour in length.
 Some programs will feature live animal encounters.
 Admission is $10 for adults, $5 for teens (Age 13-17) and free for children age 12 and under.
 Space is limited, so advanced registration is highly recommended.